 The BEST way to cook chicken tenderloins is in a skillet!
-By using a high heat and a little seasoning, you can have perfect pan seared chicken tenders in just 6 minutes.
+By using high heat and a little seasoning, you can have perfect pan-seared chicken tenders in just 6 minutes.
 Crisp on the outside and moist on the inside.

 Cooking chicken tenderloins in a skillet is the FASTEST way to cook chicken when you need it to top pasta, add cooked chicken to a salad, or just need to quickly cook some chicken pieces.
 We LOVE to cook with chicken tenders because they’re cheap and cook up so quickly.